Is Hamilton Formula 1's greatest ever?

 - Melbourne has been the land of second place for Hamilton as he finished behind the leader in the last four Australian GPs, winning only in 2008 and 2015.

 - Hamilton struggled in Brazil in the early part of his career, failing to win in any of his first nine races in Interlagos.
-He has since recorded two wins there in 2016 and 2018.
+He has since recorded three wins there in 2016, 2018 and 2021.

 Thanks to Forix.